microteq/whatsigram_messenger/README.md

 <br>
 Before submitting the form, you can tick the _Send a test message_ check box to test your url, you have entered.

 After having added your integration, you can add more recipients, if needed.
-Click on your _Whatsap Messenger integration_ and then click on _add entry_.
+Click on your _Whatsap Messenger integration_ and then click on _add service_.
 You can add any type of recipient, whether for WhatsApp, Signal, or Telegram, as long as the recipient has prepared their mobile phone to receive CallMeBot messages.
 <br>
 <br>
 ## Usage